Understanding Property Tax Adjustments After a House Fire

 The Impact of Fire Damage on Property Value

-Fire damage can slash your property’s market value by 20-50% or more, depending on the extent of destruction.
-Smoke damage, structural issues, and water damage from firefighting efforts all contribute to reduced value.
+Fire harm can reduce your property’s market worth by 20-50% or higher, depending on how severe the damage is.
+Smoke damage, structural problems, and water damage due to firefighting all lead to diminished value.

 However, assessors don’t automatically adjust your taxes after a fire.
 You must proactively request a reassessment to receive this benefit.